EGI-Federation/documentation/content/en/internal/configuration-database/sites/_index.md

 [Operations Centre](https://confluence.egi.eu/x/NoIkBQ) requirements but not with EGI availability/reliability thresholds.
 - Suspended is always having a temporary meaning.
-It is used to flag a site temporarily not coping with with EGI availability/reliability thresholds or security requirements, and which should be closed or uncertified by its [Operations Centre](https://confluence.egi.eu/x/NoIkBQ) within 4 months.
+It is used to flag a site temporarily not coping with EGI availability/reliability thresholds or security requirements, and which should be closed or uncertified by its [Operations Centre](https://confluence.egi.eu/x/NoIkBQ) within 4 months.
 When being suspended, sites can express that they want to pass certification again.
 The suspended